 Globalisation allows people, ideas and goods to move in and out of the country.
 This has led to greater reliance on food imports and a shift away from traditional foods (Evans, Sinclair, Liava'a, & Freeman, 2010).
 Imported food contains fatty meats, especially corned beef, mutton flaps, and chicken parts, and dense simple carbohydrates, such as refined sugar and flour, which are among the main causes of the rising rates of health issues.
 The greater consumption of imported food is based on economic factors such as lower price or wider availability.
 Although Tongan people still prefer traditional foods and accurately perceive these as more nutritious, their consumption patterns do not coincide with preference or nutritional value.
-The consumption of inexpensive, high calorie, fatty

-FIGURE 3-66 Traditional foods at market foods are associated with increases in diet-related noncommunicable diseases.
+The consumption of inexpensive, high calorie, fatty foods are associated with increases in diet-related non-communicable diseases.
 Under globalisation where the rate of consuming imported food has increased, it has also had profound consequences on health, as shown by the rising rates of non-communicable diseases throughout the Pacific (Evans, Sinclair, Liava'a, & Freeman, 2010).